 If you are considering getting veneers on your teeth, it would be best to ask professional advice from cosmetic dentists who can provide you with a better understanding of how it works and you can get the best benefits for your dental health.
 Not only will you be getting the perfect smile, you will also be saving and protecting your dental health for a long time.

+Brain injuries are among the most severely damaging classes of injury an individual can endure.
+There are many possible consequences of brain injuries, including seizures.
 Seizures from brain damage caused by physical trauma occur in up to 7% of severe traumatic brain injury (TBI) victims.
 This is why TBI patients are often given anti-seizure medication to prevent seizures, which may possibly exacerbate damage to the brain.

 Seizures can be either post-traumatic seizures (PTS) or post-traumatic epilepsy (PTE).
 These types of seizures are associated with the more serious TBI which can have a permanent effect on the brain’s physiology over time.
 However, PTS is primarily a temporary event and usually occurs shortly after the trauma, and not all moderate to severe TBI will present as PTS.
 PTE occurs even less frequently and may present much later, although it is more permanent than PTS.